W. C. Fields: Return to films

 Fields's renewed popularity from his radio broadcasts with Bergen and McCarthy earned him a contract with Universal Pictures in 1939, brokered by promoter-producer Lester Cowan.
 The first feature for Universal, You Can't Cheat an Honest Man, was originally announced as an Edgar Bergen-Charlie McCarthy starring vehicle, with both names above the film title and Fields's name in much smaller type as a guest star.
 Fields dominated the action and stole the film, winning star billing in the process.

 In 1940 he co-starred with Mae West in My Little Chickadee, which was awaited eagerly by movie fans.
-"The idea is hotter than a firecracker," Fields wrote in a personal letter, "but so many gilpins and muzzlers are trying to declare themselves in, the deal with most likely end up in the latrine."
+"The idea is hotter than a firecracker," Fields wrote in a personal letter, "but so many gilpins and muzzlers are trying to declare themselves in, the deal will most likely end up in the latrine."
 The studio loved the idea, as biographer James Curtis noted: "The idea of pairing the bombastic Whipsnade with the wisecracking Diamond Lil was the highest of high concepts, a surefire hit if there ever was one, and the management at Universal embraced it eagerly."
 The finished film did more for Fields than for West; the studio kept Fields working but wouldn't hire West for another picture.

 Fields then starred in The Bank Dick (1940) as family man Egbert Sousé, who accidentally foils a bank robbery and becomes the bank's guard.
 His favorite haunt is The Black Pussy Cat Café, where he has the following exchange with the bartender (Shemp Howard):